 On August 17, 2006 U.S. Congress passed the Pension Protection Act or “PPA” (P.L. #109-280 Stat.
 708 ) which further amended Section 1219 of the PPA in setting up new definitions and requirements outlining what is a “Qualified Appraisal” and who is a “Qualified Appraiser” as recognized by the Internal Revenue Service (IRS) and also the U.S. Department of Treasury.
 This law was further clarified in the subsequent IRS Notice 2006-96.

 One of the most comprehensive wine appraisers laws is the Uniform Standards of Professional Appraisal Practice (USPAP).
 USPAP was created by the United States Congress in 1986 after 1985 Savings and Loan scandal.
 This federal law uniformly created the standards for all professional appraisers operating in the United States.
-According to the USPAP law it is a violation of appraisers to charge you a percentage of the value, or commission, based upon the value of the item(s) being appraised!
+According to the USPAP law it is a violation for appraisers to charge you a percentage of the value, or commission, based upon the value of the item(s) being appraised.
 This is the best way for you to spot an individual who is not a qualified appraiser, and or who is fraudulently claiming to be a certified appraiser.
 All legitimately qualified professional appraisers work on either an hourly rate and or on a flat fee basis only.
 All appraisers will appraiser designations and also have passed the current USPAP.
 The professional, USPAP accredited, appraiser will also be registered with the Appraisal Foundation in Washington D.C.